 English Last Names That Start With L

 Surnames were not used in England until after the Norman Conquest in 1066.
 Since then, English surnames have evolved to include everything from nicknames and physical attributes to occupations and patronyms.
+Whether common or rare, each surname unveils a story of the past.
 These English last names that start with L will take you through all these types.

 33. Ladd